 As explained the AIM-174 is an air-launched variant of the RIM-174 Standard Extended Range Active Missile (ERAM), a key component in the US Navy’s air defense arsenal.
 Incorporated into the Aegis Combat System, the RIM-174 is primarily designed for long-range anti-air warfare.
 Additionally, it can be used for terminal phase ballistic missile defense and as an anti-ship missile.

 The SM-6 utilizes the airframe of the SM-2ER Block IV (RIM-156A) missile, enhanced with an active radar homing seeker derived from the AIM-120 AMRAAM air-to-air missile.
-Capable of reaching speeds up to Mach 3.5, the missile has an official range of 130 nautical miles.
+Capable of reaching speeds up to Mach 3.5, the missile has a maximum range of 200 nautical miles.

 By significantly expanding the Aegis Weapon System‘s operational area, the SM-6 provides extended range anti-air warfare capabilities and enhances anti-surface warfare potential against enemy ships.